orionrobots/orionrobots.github.io/wiki/honda.md

 date: 2004-11-30 23:43:55
 ---
 <p>Honda have a history of developing walking robots.
-<br/>They started with their E0 - Experimental model 0 in 1986, and are now on the 11th generation - the <a class="wiki" href="/wiki/asimo.html" title="Asimo">Asimo</a>.
+<br/>They started with their E0 - Experimental model 0 in 1986, and are now on the 11th generation - the <a href="/wiki/asimo.html" title="Asimo">Asimo</a>.
 </p>
 <p><a  href="http://world.honda.com/ASIMO/history/" rel="external" target="_blank">Honda Robot Timeline</a>
 </p>